Dyalog/ride/docs/protocol.md

-> Note: :x: :exclamation: :question: mark internal notes and won't appear in the final version -Nick
+> Note: :red_circle: marks internal notes and won't appear in the final version.

 The RIDE protocol is formed of messages sent in either direction over a TCP connection.